yash1099/Transformers/README.md

 4. Summarization abd Translation
 BERT variants have also been utilized for text summarization and translation tasks.
 I have explored techniques for abstractive summarization, where BERT models are fine-tuned to generate concise summaries of longer texts.
 Additionally, the BERT model I learned are T5, Pegasus, BigBirdPegasus can be applied to machine translation tasks, enabling the conversion of text between different languages.
 The dataset I used: https://www.kaggle.com/datasets/sunnysai12345/news-summary and Translation: https://www.kaggle.com/datasets/dhruvildave/en-fr-translation-dataset

+# Contributing
+Contributions to this project are welcome.
+Feel free to open issues or submit pull requests to enhance existing features or add new functionalities.